Upside: Contribute an Article

 Upside delivers timely, actionable “short-format” information on transforming data into intelligence, insight, and ultimately impact within any enterprise.
 We pride ourselves on our unbiased, vendor-neutral focus.

 Executives and business leaders come to Upside for the information they need to understand and profit from business intelligence, analytics, and data management strategies.
-From big data to Hadoop, predictive analytics to data integration, Upside explains the technology, best practices, and techniques organizations can use to drive smarter, more profitable decisions.
+From big data to AI, predictive analytics to data integration, data management to data platforms, Upside explains the technology, best practices, and techniques organizations can use to drive smarter, more profitable decisions.

 Upside is also devoted to serving IT leaders, developers, and implementers -- from data scientists and visualization developers to technology architects, BI architects, and data architects.
 We help these practitioners create new data ecosystems and find the right applications for new technologies, all to improve the bottom line.